What does participation involve?

 Providers will be asked to recruit between 50 and 150 of their consumers, that meet the inclusion/exclusion criteria, to participate in the study.

-Once consumers have provided their written consent (consent forms will be provided), contact details for the consumer will be released to HealthConsult who will schedule a re-assessment for the consumer and their informal carer where relevant.
+Once consumers have provided their consent (consent forms will be provided), contact details for the consumer will be released to HealthConsult who will schedule a re-assessment for the consumer and their informal carer where relevant.

 Please note, re-assessment by the project-specific assessors is only for the purpose of collecting data for the development and testing of the ACF system, it is not intended that the assessment outcome will impact on the services provided to a consumer.